upalr/Python-camp/README.md

 # Python-camp
-Visit the wiki page to find iut details
+Visit the wiki page to find details